1 Chapter 1 - Basics of Business Strategy

 1.1 Introduction to Strategy

-In this note we will explore in more detail about this “intuitive” concept of business strategy that seems to be easy to grasp, but very difficult to apply in the real world.
-Difficult concepts are better explained with examples.
-The note first present a simple example to understand why managers cannot apply a comprehensive rational way of thinking when elaborating a business strategy.
-Then the concept of business strategy is defined along with business objectives, strategic management process and the process of formulating/elaborating a business strategy.
+In this chapter we explore this “intuitive” concept of business strategy that seems easy to grasp but is very difficult to apply in the real world.
+Difficult concepts are better explained with examples, so we first present a simple example that shows why managers cannot apply a purely rational way of thinking when elaborating a business strategy.
+We then define business strategy along with business objectives, the strategic management process, and the process of formulating a strategy.

 1.2 Can we think rationally when elaborating a strategy?

-Besides making a decision about the first 11 players to start the game, you as a coach have to make the decision about the exact configuration of the positions – who will play which position.
-Do you know how many different team configurations can be defined from these 15 players?
-(To do the math, you have to use the formula for permutations).
-2
+Besides deciding which 11 players start the game, you also have to decide the exact configuration of positions — who plays where.
+How many different team configurations can be formed from these 15 players?
+Now order matters, so we need the formula for permutations.2

-In this context, a coach has to a) have a clear vision of the game, b) know his or her team’s weaknesses and strengths, c) know about the opposite team, then d) set objective(s) -in this simple context would be to win the game- e) formulate or craft a strategy according to the objective(s), and f) finally implement and execute the strategy.
-During the strategy implementation, the coach has to make many decisions.
-For example, select the players that better match the strategy, define the different “tactics” to follow during the game –maybe by player, be alert for possible contingencies or unexpected outcomes to make rapid and effective decisions, etc.
+In this context, a coach has to a) have a clear vision of the game, b) know his or her team’s strengths and weaknesses, c) know the opposing team, d) set objectives — in this simple context, to win the game, e) craft a strategy according to those objectives, and f) implement and execute the strategy.
+During implementation the coach makes many further decisions: selecting the players that best match the strategy, defining the “tactics” to follow during the game, and staying alert to contingencies and unexpected outcomes so as to react quickly and effectively.

 1.3 Defining Business Strategy

-Now, moving to the context of the organization –the business world, do you think that executives have the same level of complexity than sport coaches when making decisions to formulate and implement a strategy?
-The number of different possibilities that can happen in an organization is much bigger than in the case of a soccer game.
-In a soccer game, the time frame is just 90 minutes; in the organization the time frame might or might not have a deadline.
-In a soccer game, the main objective is to score more valid goals than the other team; in the business world, more than one objective can be defined.
+Now, moving to the organizational context — the business world — do executives face the same level of complexity as sports coaches when formulating and implementing a strategy?
+In fact they face considerably more.
+The number of possible states an organization can be in is far larger than in a soccer game.
+In a soccer game the time frame is 90 minutes; in an organization there may be no deadline at all.
+In a soccer game the objective is unambiguous — score more valid goals than the other team; in business, several objectives coexist and sometimes conflict with each other (growth versus profitability, market share versus margin, short term versus long term).

 However, the decision making process is similar for both cases.
 The decision maker has to have a clear vision, know his or her company’s weaknesses and strengths, know about the competition, then set objectives accordingly, craft a strategy to achieve these objectives, and finally, implement/execute the strategy.